Does My Personal Auto Insurance Cover Business Use

 - Business use: If your vehicle use doesn't fall under pleasure or commute, it's likely considered business use.
 This could include driving to various office locations, visiting clients if you're a real estate agent, or using your vehicle for sales calls if you're a salesperson.
 Business use typically involves more varied and extensive driving patterns compared to pleasure or commute use.

-To more about these three use classes, read Avoiding Coverage Gaps: Tips for Properly Insuring Your Personal Vehicle Use for Work.
+To more about these three use classes, read Avoiding Coverage Gaps: Tips for Insuring Your Personal Vehicle Use for Work.

 When Personal Auto Insurance May Not Cover Business Use